 Both academic and non-academic misconduct proceedings may be initiated as the result of a single event or series of events.
-The reporting person of the violation(s) must submit a misconduct report(s) and/or any supporting documentation to the Dean of Students (DOS).
+The reporting person of the violation(s) must submit a misconduct report(s) and/or any supporting documentation to the Student Affairs office.
 Supporting documents should be of the kind that responsible persons are accustomed to rely on in serious matters.
 All documents submitted will be treated as confidential outside applicable use for the conduct process.

-Upon submission of a misconduct report, a temporary hold may be placed on the accused student's ability to register for future classes by the Dean of Students.
+Upon submission of a misconduct report, a temporary hold may be placed on the accused student's ability to register for future classes by the Vice President of Student Affairs/Dean of Students or their designee.
 The hold will be removed at the conclusion of the conduct proceeding.
-This does not prevent the student from examining his or her academic records.
+This does not prevent the student from examining their academic records.
 The student will be notified of the placement and removal of the hold, along with all relevant University personnel.
-Inquiries regarding referring a student for the misconduct process should be directed to the Dean of Students.
+Inquiries regarding referring a student for the misconduct process should be directed to the Student Affairs office.